nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Cancel
 Cancels a specified appointment from the specified patient’s appointment list. <br>
 Format: ```cancel PATIENT_INDEX APPOINTMENT_INDEX```
-- Deletes the appointment with APPOINTMENT_INDEX for the patient at the specified PATIENT_INDEX.
+- Deletes the appointment with `APPOINTMENT_INDEX` for the patient at the specified `PATIENT_INDEX`.
 - The index refers to the index number shown in the displayed appointment list.
 - The indexes must be a positive integer 1, 2, 3, …​
 ### Saving the data